OSGeo/gdal/gdal/doc/source/drivers/raster/dds.rst

 .. shortname:: DDS

-Supported for writing and creation.
-The DirectDraw Surface file format (uses the filename extension DDS), from Microsoft, is a standard for storing data compressed with the lossy S3 Texture Compression (S3TC) algorithm.
+The DirectDraw Surface file format
+(uses the filename extension DDS), from Microsoft, is a standard for storing data compressed with the lossy S3 Texture Compression (S3TC) algorithm.
 The DDS format and compression are provided by the crunch library.

+Support for reading has been added in GDAL 3.1.
+Previous versions have write-only support.

-The driver supports the following texture formats: DXT1.
-DXT1A, DXT3 (default) and DXT5.
+The driver supports the following texture formats: DXT1, DXT1A, DXT3 (default), DXT5 and ETC1.
 You can set the texture format using the creation option FORMAT.

 The driver supports the following compression quality: SUPERFAST, FAST,